Please login to your Sampan Travel account.

 In 1974 a new constitution was realised transferring the power from the army to the People’s Assembly headed by Ne Win.
 Resistance bubbled over into violence on the streets, but the government responded with heavy gunfire and mass arrests.
 The following year the Opposition National Democratic Front was founded by regionally-based minority groups who began to mount guerilla insurgencies.

 Discontent bubbled sporadically over the surface in the following decade, however it was not until the late 1980s that the people of Burma came out en masse to demand freedom from the dictatorship.
+In 1987 the UN downgraded the country to "Least Developed Country" status sparking violent rural protests.
 Demonstrations in 1988 were sparked by a students' fight at the Rangoon Institute of Technology (RIOT).
 Police intervened and some students were killed.
 Not long after in March, students gathered to demonstrate on Pyay Road and the authorities responded by beating over 100 of them to death.
 Eyewitnesses claim that female students were taken away and gang raped, while forty-one students suffocated to death in an overcrowded police van before they could be taken to prison.

 On the auspicious date of 8th of August 1988, at 8 minutes past 8 in the morning, dockworkers along the Rangoon River went on strike.
 The news spread fast and soon thousands of people were making their way to sites such as Maha Bandoola Park in the town centre and Shwedagon Pagoda.
 Pro-democracy speeches were made and the national anthem was sung.
 When night fell, electricity in downtown Rangoon was cut off and loud speakers demanded that the protesters return home.
 Many, principally the young, remained where they were.
 Not long after army vans pulled up and opened fire on the crowd.
 Over 3000 protestors were killed.